 Source of underlying data: Morningstar, Inc. Used with permission.
 All rights reserved.
-Calculations by Duff & Phelps.
-Asset classes and inflation represented by the Ibbotson Associates (IA) Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) series, as follows: (i) Large-Cap Stocks: IA SBBI[®] US Large Stock TR USD Ext, (ii) Small-Cap Stocks: IA SBBI[®] US Small Stock TR USD, (iii) Long-term (i.e., 20-year) Corporate Bonds: IA SBBI[®] US LT Corp TR USD, (iv) Long-Term (i.e. 20-year) Government Bonds: IA SBBI[®] US LT Govt TR USD, (v) Intermediate-term (i.e., 5-year) Government Bonds: IA SBBI[®] US IT Govt TR USD, (vi) U.S. (30-day) Treasury Bills: IA SBBI[®] US 30 Day TBill TR USD, and (vii) Inflation: IA SBBI[®] US Inflation.
+Calculations by D&P/Kroll.
+Asset classes and inflation represented by the Ibbotson Associates (IA) Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) series, as follows: (i) Large-Cap Stocks: IA SBBI[®] US Large Stock TR USD Ext, (ii) Small-Cap Stocks: IA SBBI[®] US Small Stock TR USD, (iii) Long-term (i.e., 20-year) Corporate Bonds: IA SBBI[®] US LT Corp TR USD, (iv) Long-Term (i.e. 20-year) Government Bonds: IA SBBI[®] US LT Govt TR USD, (v) Intermediate-term (i.e., 5-year) Government Bonds: IA SBBI[®] US IT Govt TR USD, (vi) U.S. (30-day) Treasury Bills: IA SBBI[®] US and Vii) Inflation: IA SBBI[®] US Inflation.
 For a detailed description of the SBBI[®] series, see Chapter 3, "Description of the Basic Series".
 "Stocks, Bonds, Bills, and Inflation" and "SBBI" are registered trademarks of Morningstar, Inc. All rights reserved.
 Used with permission.

 Large-cap stocks and equity risk premiums have virtually the same annualized monthly standard deviations because there is very little deviation in the U.S. Treasury bill series (the monthly equity risk premium is calculated as [(1+ Large Stock total return) \div (1+Treasury Bill total return) - 1], as described in Exhibit 4.1).
-The series with drifting means (U.S. Treasury bills, inflation rates, and inflation-adjusted U.S. Treasury bills) all tend to have very low annualized monthly standard deviations, since these series are quite predictable from month to month.
+The series with drifting means (U.S. Treasury bills, inflation rates, and inflation-adjusted U.S. Treasury bills) all tend to have very low annualized monthly standard deviations since these series are quite predictable from month to month.
 There is much less predictability for these series over the long term.
-Because it is difficult to forecast the direction and magnitude of the drift in the long term mean, these series have higher standard deviations over the long term in comparison to their annualized monthly standard deviations.141
+Because it is difficult to forecast the direction and magnitude of the drift in the long-term mean, these series have higher standard deviations over the long term in comparison to their annualized monthly standard deviations.148

-While equity investors may have the impression that the 2008-2009 global financial crisis was mainly a crisis affecting the equity markets, the crisis also had an effect on the price fluctuation of bonds in general and long-term corporate bonds in particular.
-The annualized monthly standard deviation of long-term corporate bonds recorded a historic high value of 25.5% in 2008, a year that saw the collapse of storied investment banks Lehman Brothers and Bear Sterns.
-The previous record annualized monthly standard deviation for long-term corporate bonds of 20.2% - measured during 1981 - is more than one-fifth lower than the 2008 value, and more than twice the Depression era record of 11.7%, recorded in 1933.
-In contrast, the peak in large-cap stocks clearly falls early in the series (99.8% in 1933), dwarfing 2009's recorded value of 28.5%.
-Despite the large number of record-breaking daily equities movements during 2009, this year only represents the eighth-most volatile year for the large-cap stock series.
-Even removing Depression-era records, 2009 only turns up as the second-most volatile year for large-cap stocks on record, behind 1987 (34.2%) and just ahead of 1998 (27.9%).
+Equity investors may have the impression that periods of economic turmoil mainly affect equity markets, but this is not true.
+For example, during the 2008-2009 global financial crisis the price fluctuation of bonds in general and long-term corporate bonds in particular was dramatic.
+The annualized standard deviation of long-term corporate bonds recorded an all-time high value of 25.5% in 2008, a year that saw the collapse of storied investment banks Lehman Brothers and Bear Sterns.
+The previous record annualized standard deviation for long-term corporate bonds of 20.2% (measured during 1981) is more than one-fifth lower than the 2008 value, and more than twice the Depression era record of 11.7%, recorded in 1933.
+Another mark of the severity of bond price fluctuations can be seen by noting that the annualized standard deviations for long-term corporate bonds in 2008 were only three percentage points shy of the annualized standard deviations for the S&P 500 "Large-Cap Stocks" in 2009.